Pam was Miss Huddersfield 1973

-We moved to Hunslett because my parents took a pub the Swan with two necks which was later knocked down but a lot the Hunslett players drank there.
+We moved to Hunslet because my parents took a pub the Swan with two necks which was later knocked down but a lot the Hunslet players drank there.

 The committee asked if they could look after two new players show them the ropes and generally look after them.
 It was Wayne Bennett, Maestro of Rugby League and his brother in law Greg Beavers, they stayed for 12 months “Me and mi sister looked after them and we became good friends, best coach in rugby league we used to read about how good a coach he was in Australia, we were sad when they went”

 At the Crown and the matches there was always someone talking Rugby League and Pamela learnt a lot about the game from the coaches, referees and players that drank in her fathers pub.
 In 1973 all that experience paid off and Pam won the title of Miss Rugby League Huddersfield, by showing off her competence and knowledge of the game. ”it was mostly questions you had to know all the general knowledge of rugby league, colours they wore, names of the rugby grounds that the various teams played at.
 They’d ask you which teams certain players played at, it wasn’t based on your looks!
 It was different competitions in them days.
 It was good and it gave you great opportunities.
 We met players and coaches from all over, national and international”.